kwkou/815/articles/sql-database/sql-database-xevent-code-event-file.md

 			TODO: Edit the values assigned to these variables, especially the first few!
 			'

+			# Ensure the current date is between
+			# the Expiry and Start time values that you edit here.
 			$subscriptionName       = 'YOUR_SUBSCRIPTION_NAME'
 			$policySasExpiryTime = '2016-01-28T23:44:56Z'
 			$policySasStartTime  = '2015-08-01'